jamesob/pwdy/README.md

 # pwdy

-Store your passwords in an OS-independent way with security that's Good Enough&#8482;.
+Store your passwords in an OS-independent way with security that's Good Enough.
 Accessible by a fully-featured command-line interface.

+Not stable yet.

 ## Usage